 All the weight is provided by that bulging eye, a very clever design.
 It was the odd shape that attracted me initially but when I did a bit of research it turns out these were effective sea lures.
 The lads in Sweden only made these things for four years (1977 – 1980) so there won’t be too many of them still around.

 I have to admit that I need to think out exactly how and where these lures fit into my typical sea angling forays.
-Although ABU made the Perka in 3 different weights (40gm, 60gm and 100gm) I have only located a couple of 60gm examples.
+Although ABU made the Perka in 3 different weights (40gm, 60gm and 100gm) I have only located a couple of 60gm examples and a rather lonely 40gm.
 That is on the heavy side for my spinning rod to cast and at the same time too light for my 4 ounce beachcaster.
 I’ll figure something out!

 While the big treble hooks look impressive I suspect they would get a very good grip of the sea bed given the chance.
 Replacing the trebles with a single hook on a short length of lighter line should improve their longevity.